toddllm/monprime-web/README.md

 This repository contains the web prototype of MonPrime, allowing players to experience the game directly in their browser without app installation.

+The project currently includes a minimal setup using Vite and TypeScript with Three.js and a WebXR polyfill.

 ## Tech Stack

 - **Three.js**: 3D graphics and rendering